zammad/zammad-documentation/appendix-configure-env-vars.rst

 Configure Restart Command
 =========================
 If you need to make changes (creating objects) to Zammad, it can be necessary to restart the service.
 This can be done manually or automatic.
-For use the automatic solution you need to set an special ENV Var
+If you like to use the automatic way you need to set an special environment variable.

 Note: you might need to adjust the value for APP_RESTART_CMD if you have / need a different command to restart your Zammad on your installation.